Victor Glover: NASA career

-Glover was introduced as one of the Astronaut Group 21 team in June 2013, completing training in 2015.
+Glover was introduced as a member of NASA's Astronaut Group 21 in June 2013 and completed his training in 2015.

 Expedition 64/65

-In August 2018, Glover was introduced as one of the Commercial Crew astronauts, assigned to fly on the first operational flight, and the second crewed flight overall, of SpaceX's Crew Dragon.
-As part of that mission, he was a crew member on ISS Expeditions 64 and 65 for more than six months.
-Glover is the first African American ISS Expedition crewmember to live on the ISS, not only visit the ISS for a short stay like on the Space Shuttle as an ISS assembly astronaut.
+In August 2018, Glover was introduced as one of NASA's Commercial Crew astronauts and was assigned to the first operational flight—and the second crewed flight overall—of SpaceX's Crew Dragon.
+As part of that mission, he served as a station systems flight engineer on Expeditions 64 and 65 for more than six months.
+Glover is the first Black American ISS Expedition crewmember to live aboard the International Space Station, rather than visit briefly during Space Shuttle assembly missions.
 According to The New York Times:

-"Mr. Glover's achievement is notable for NASA, which has worked to spotlight the "hidden figures" in its history, but has so far sent only 14 Black Americans to space out of a total of more than 300 NASA astronauts.
+Mr. Glover's achievement is notable for NASA, which has worked to spotlight the "hidden figures" in its history, but has so far sent only 14 Black Americans to space out of a total of more than 300 NASA astronauts.
 He will not be the first Black astronaut aboard the station.
-But those who preceded him from NASA were members of Space Shuttle crews during the station’s construction and only made brief stays on the outpost."
+But those who preceded him from NASA were members of Space Shuttle crews during the station's construction and only made brief stays on the outpost.

-SpaceX Crew Dragon capsule Resilience launched on November 15, 2020, carrying Glover together with two other NASA astronauts (Michael S. Hopkins and Shannon Walker) as well as Soichi Noguchi of Japan.
-They arrived at the space station on November 17.
-During his stay on the ISS, Glover was one of 18 astronauts selected for NASA's Artemis Program on December 9, 2020.
+SpaceX Crew Dragon capsule Resilience launched on November 15, 2020, carrying Glover along with NASA astronauts Michael S. Hopkins and Shannon Walker and JAXA astronaut Soichi Noguchi.
+They arrived at the International Space Station on November 17.
+During his stay, Glover was selected as one of 18 astronauts for NASA's Artemis program on December 9, 2020.

-Glover's first spacewalk, which lasted for more than six hours on January 27, 2021, was a team effort with Hopkins as they worked to upgrade the Columbus module.
-On his second spacewalk, also with Hopkins, Glover replaced a broken external camera.
-On Glover's third spacewalk, he and Kate Rubins began work to upgrade the station power supply with hardware in preparation for installation of new solar arrays.
+Glover conducted his first spacewalk on January 27, 2021, working with Hopkins for more than six hours to upgrade the Columbus module.
+On his second spacewalk, also with Hopkins, he replaced a broken external camera.
+During his third spacewalk, he and Kate Rubins began work to upgrade the station's power system in preparation for new solar arrays.

-On February 24, 2021, NASA recorded a video call from former U.S. Vice President Kamala Harris to Glover, in the space station.
-According to NASA, "the conversation ranged from the legacy of human spaceflight to observing Earth from the vantage of the space station, Glover’s history-making stay aboard the orbiting laboratory, and preparing for missions from the Moon to Mars".
+On February 24, 2021, NASA released a video call between Vice President Kamala Harris and Glover aboard the station.
+According to NASA, "the conversation ranged from the legacy of human spaceflight to observing Earth from the vantage of the space station, Glover's history-making stay aboard the orbiting laboratory, and preparing for missions from the Moon to Mars".

-Official crew portrait for Artemis II, from left: NASA Astronauts Christina Koch, Victor Glover, Reid Wiseman, Canadian Space Agency Astronaut Jeremy Hansen.